CSEPhd-council/webmaster/content/posts/primula.md

 You log in with your CID username and password.

-Here you can also check how many vacation days you have left (or accumulated), your employment statements and records.
+There you can also check how many vacation days you have left (or accumulated), your employment statements and records.

-Do not forget to keep you *Personal Data* page up-to-date (in particular if you move to a new address).
+Do not forget to keep your *Personal Data* page up-to-date (in particular if you move to a new address).

-[//]: # (TODO: Add more info on how to use primula or links to pages where it's explained)
+You can find some tips on how to organize a business trip in our [*Traveling as a Chalmers' Employee* page](/posts/travelex) and a proper guide on how to apply for refund of business travel expenses on the right panel in the *Travel Expenses* section.
+In case of doubts, consult with your supervisor or manager.